SliceOLife/RageTracker/README.md

 # RageTracker

-RageTracker is a web app to allow people to track progress and plans to let them compete on completing the Dark Souls videogame.
+RageTracker is a web app to allow people to track progress on their journey to completing the Dark Souls videogame.

 Current planned features are:
 * User registration